PaoloMazzon/Astro/docs/AssetCompiler.md

     {
       "file": "spritesheet.png",
       "name": "...",
-      "x": x in the spritesheet to pull from,
+      "x": "x in the spritesheet to pull from",
-      "y": y in the spritesheet to pull from, "origin_x": origin of the sprite,
+      "y": "y in the spritesheet to pull from", "origin_x": "origin of the sprite",
-      "origin_y": origin of the sprite,
+      "origin_y": "origin of the sprite",
-      "w": width of each cell,
+      "w": "width of each cell",
-      "h": height of each cell,
+      "h": "height of each cell",
-      "frames": frame count,
+      "frames": "frame count",
-      "delay": delay in seconds
+      "delay": "delay in seconds"
     }
   ]
 }